-However, the ‘bigger they are…’ adage may apply, and certainly Oracle has not been without its troubles in recent years, especially of the legal kind.
-Rivals SAP sued them for copyright infringement in the largest piracy suit of its kind worldwide and only recently settled at $1.3B.
+However, the ‘bigger they are…’ adage may apply, as Oracle has become entangled in legal challenges that many say accompany global market share leadership.
+Oracle sued rival SAP for copyright infringement in the largest piracy suit of its kind and eventually settled the matter for $359M.
 The U.S. Department of Justice brought a suit for fraud in 2010.
-The shoe was on the other foot, as the Oracle-owned Java sought $6.1B in a recent court battle against Google.
+The Oracle-owned Java sought $6.1B in a court battle against Google.
 And finally there is the story of the New Jersey school that sued Oracle to the tune of $20M for a failed ERP implementation (not so much of a financial difficulty as some of the other suits, but probably a much bigger PR disaster).
 Add the legal and reputational damage to the fact that the large-scale ERP purchases that the company’s success is built upon are declining, plus Oracle’s somewhat belated embracing of cloud technology and the giant may be stumbling a little.

 Size can sometimes come at the expense of cohesion.
 Oracle’s HCM products cater to 40M employees across 14,000 client organizations in 140 countries.
 While this does represent a significant market share (in fact CedarCrestone's 2011 HR Systems Survey found that between Oracle E-Business Suite and PeopleSoft, nearly 50% of the sample use Oracle products) that share is made up of multiple (and overlapping) HCM software offerings; including PeopleSoft, JD Edwards (World & Enterprise One), and E-Business Suite.
 In an attempt to pull together some of these disparate applications into a ‘best-of’ suite – without sacrificing those solutions that cater to specific market segments – Oracle has developed Oracle Fusion Applications (OFA).
 In addition to the payroll and HR functions, OFA also includes applications for customer relationship management (CRM), supply chain, and financial software.